 • Frequent urination or difficulty emptying the bladder

 If you experience abnormal bleeding, pelvic pain, or have a hard time urinating, it’s important to schedule a checkup at Rosh Maternal & Fetal Medicine.
-Other potentially serious gynecologic disorders can cause the same symptoms; a thorough exam can rule out complications.
+Other serious gynecologic conditions can produce similar symptoms, and a thorough examination helps rule out complications.

 Q.